 Make sure the stop ring is located correctly, and that it faces the right direction.
 Incorrect fitting will result in severe damage to the hammer.
-Note that the halves must fit together.
-See above.

-- Smear the thread on the driver chuck with Atlas Copco thread grease. - Screw in the bit assembly by hand.
+- Smear the thread on the driver chuck with Epiroc thread grease. - Screw in the bit assembly by hand.
 Note that there should be a clearance of 0,1-0,4 mm between the driver chuck and the cylinder casing.
 If there is no clearance, the end surface of the cylinder casing should be ground down as necessary.
 Tighten the driver chuck with the aid of the bit spanner.